rishanki/Xgboost-VS-Catboost-Vs-LiteGBM/README.md

 The telecom churn data can be found on- https://www.ibm.com/communities/analytics/watson-analytics-blog/predictive-insights-in-the-telco-customer-churn-data-set/ The interface is different than normal python notebooks but it is understandable.

+Note: the collabtory version can only be viewed if you have a nbviewer version hence i am also putting up a python notebook so that the code can be read completely.